 }

-// Set the access control list (ACL) of the object to private.
-By default, the ACL of the object is inherited from the bucket.
+// Set the object ACL to private.
+By default, the object inherits the bucket ACL.

 objectAcl := oss.ObjectACL(oss.ACLPrivate)